Sweet-James-Lannon/auto-compressor/README.md

 # SJ PDF Compressor

-Compresses scanned PDFs for email attachment compliance.
-Auto-splits files exceeding 25MB.
+Compresses PDFs and auto-splits into ≤25MB parts for email/Salesforce.
+Parallel Ghostscript is used for large files; sync limit is 300MB.

 ## Usage